SceneSyncLV/scenesynclv-public/README.md

 - Events are fetched live from Supabase and sorted by date.
 - Each event card shows title, venue, date, price, and flyer thumbnail (if available).
 - To enable alerts, sign in with GitHub and save your alert preferences using the form at the top of the event list.
+- To feature your event, sign in and click the "Feature for 24h ($10)" button on your event card.

 📂 Requires public Supabase storage bucket named flyers (already created).

+---

+See `README-stripe.md` for Stripe setup instructions.

 ---